doublelam/recursive-methods/README.md

 ```

 ### .whileis(func, list)
-return the forest list slice when the values matched
+return the slice when the values matched
 ``` js
 .whileis(v => v > 3,[5,6,7,8,9,3,2,1,2,8,9]);
 // return [5,6,7,8,9]